-For the scope period October 1, 2021 through June 30, 2022, RSM performed select audit procedures including confirmation of reported surtax collections, validation of a sample of expenditure supporting documentation, and review of procurement documentation for compliance with applicable Florida Statutes and BOCC policies and procedures.
-We judgmentally sampled non-project procurements as well as approved projects for testing, considering amount spent during the scope period, prior audit testing, and complexity of the contract as follows:
+For the scope period July 1, 2022, through May 31, 2023, RSM performed select audit procedures, including confirmation of reported surtax collections, validation of a sample of expenditure supporting documentation, and review of procurement documentation for compliance with applicable Florida Statutes and BOCC policies and procedures.
+We judgmentally sampled non-project procurements as well as approved projects for testing, considering the amount spent during the scope period, prior audit testing, and complexity of the contract as follows:

-- Confirmed 100% of collections independently through the Department of Revenue. - 14 out of 64 active projects selected for expenditure testing, representing \$5,680,395 of \$11,519,066 (49%) total expenditures during the scope period.
-There were a total of 52 invoices tested, with one exception noted. - Reviewed evidence of proper procurement compliance for all of the vendors sampled in the expenditure testing.
-While the vendors selected for expenditure testing did have updated Task Orders executed, there were no Invitation to Bid (ITB), Request for Qualifications (RFQ), or Request for Proposals (RFP) to test for procurement testing.
-As such, three vendors were selected to represent the procurement processes of ITB, RFQ, and RFP during FY2022.
+- Confirmed 100% of collections independently through the Department of Revenue. - 15 out of 59 active projects were selected for expenditure testing, representing \$5,195,738 of \$10,348,470 (50%) total expenditures during the scope period.
+There was a total of 83 invoices tested. - Reviewed evidence of proper procurement compliance for all of the vendors sampled in the expenditure testing.
+While the vendors selected for expenditure testing did have updated Task Orders executed, there was only 1 new request for proposals ("RFP") occurring during our scope period to test for procurement testing, there were no new invitation to bids ("ITB") or request for qualifications ("RFQ") specifically related to SOIRL.